Rivista Internazionale di Scienze Sociali

-Rivista Internazionale di Scienze Sociali (RISS, Research In Social Sciences), established in 1893, is the oldest Italian academic journal in economics and social sciences.
+Rivista Internazionale di Scienze Sociali (RISS; English title: Research In Social Sciences), established in 1893, is the oldest Italian academic journal in economics and social sciences.

 The journal promotes research and scientific debate in the field of social sciences, stimulates theoretical and empirical interdisciplinary discussion, and provides insights on the most relevant, critical and controversial policy issues.
 All research articles submitted to RISS undergo blind peer reviewing.

 RISS is indexed in SCOPUS, RePEc, JEL and available on JSTOR.

-Its web site contains every article published by 1934.
+Its website contains every article published since 1934.